nikija/public/Distributor/Readme.md

 ## Standalone Page

 If you're not sure which version to use, go with the standalone option.
 It's the simplest way how to connect your website with the booking engine.
 We will provide you with a link to the Distributor page where the booking engine is located.
-For further information, see [Standalone Page documentation](./Standalone.md) or contact our sales team at sales@mewssystems.com
+For further information, see [Distributor Standalone Page](./Standalone.md) or contact our sales team at sales@mewssystems.com

 ## Embedded Widget

 If you are a developer, you might be interested in more advanced ways how to integrate the Distributor into your website.
 For more seamless experience, the Distributor javascript widget allows customers to book directly from website of your hotel without being redirected elsewhere.
-For more information, consult the [Embedded Widget documentation](./Embedded.md).
+For more information, consult the [Distributor Embedded Widget](./Embedded.md).

 ## Custom Widget